 One of the more interesting things about the film is how Bryan Bertino leaves all explanations for what is happening unsaid.
 We never know why the masked people are attacking.
 At most, Liv Tyler asks Why are you doing this to us? only to be casually told Because you were home.
 It is the same face of random terror bereft of any explanation that we get in The Birds (1963), Night of the Living Dead (1968), Duel (1971) and The Texas Chain Saw Massacre (1974).
 Bertino goes so far as to not even show us the faces of the attackers, always looking his camera away when they are unmasked.
 This even extends to Liv Tyler and Scott Speedmans evening out where it becomes apparent that something went wrong that ruined his plans to propose to her but, although we get flashbacks to earlier in the evening, what happened is deliberately left unsaid.

 The film does come with the minus point of being lumbered with two perpetually non-acting leads Liv Tyler and Scott Speedman.
 Although, once the action kicks in, this is something that absorbs us and neither are required to do too much more than react to things.

 A sequel has been announced.
-Bryan Bertino next made the Found Footage horror film Mockingbird (2014), which returns to similar themes of home invasion by mysterious strangers, and The Monster (2016), as well as to produce Stephanie (2017).
+Bryan Bertino next made the Found Footage horror film Mockingbird (2014), which returns to similar themes of home invasion by mysterious strangers, and The Monster (2016), as well as to produce Hes Out There (2017) and Stephanie (2017).